 Drought, accompanied with intense summer heat, brings on the water restrictions and water restrictions bring on dehydrated plants and soil.

-* Wire cutters or other tool to cut medal screen sheet(s).
+- Wire cutters or another tool to cut metal screen sheet(s).

-3. Cut and secure the medal screen sheet(s) to fit over the top of each bucket.
+- Cut and secure the metal screen sheet(s) to fit over the top of each bucket.
 This prevents leaves and other debris from collecting in the buckets.

-4. After rainfall, dump the rain water from each bucket into the storage container and cover with a lid.
+- After rainfall, dump the rainwater from each bucket into the storage container and cover with a lid.
 It is extremely important to keep the water covered as stagnant water attracts mosquitoes and other undesirable pests.

 - Store buckets and their screens in a dry place to discourage mold and pests, and keep your yard clean.

 - When the time comes, fill one of your buckets from the rainwater storage container and water your plants free of charge!